 Recycling Centre - yet another way to save some money.

-- When struggle with “unwanted items” is finally done, it is time for the next step in your Home Removal Preparations.
+- When the struggle with “unwanted items” is finally done, it is time for the next step in your Home Removal Preparations.
 GET RID OFF rubbish.
 Take it to the Recycling Centre in your area.
 Usually, you can dispose it easily and free of charge there.
 However, there are a few things that you want to know before:

 - Not everything can be disposed for free, unfortunately.
-Often the RC charges for disposal of fridges and freezers, for instance.
+Often the RC charges for the disposal of fridges and freezers, for instance.

 - Most Councils can collect heavy pieces of furniture and appliances directly from your address.
 They charge quite reasonable money for that, but items have to be on the ground floor, however.
 You need to make an appointment for that, obviously.

 - Go to the RC with a car rather than a van (HERE FEW TIPS ON HIRING A VAN).
 Otherwise, they will possibly try to charge you for the service.
 Any van looks suspicious for them as a commercial activity.
 Therefore, if you want to use a van, make sure you have a copy of your Council Tax bill with your name and address on it.
 They may ask about it.
 Some Centres require a special permit from the Council.
 Check your Council website what requirements they have.

 - The RC always requires you to sort your rubbish.
 HERE YOU WILL FIND WHAT TO DO WITH RECYCLABLE ITEMS.